jasonyee/FTSC/README.md

 # Functional Time Series Clustering

-Functional Time Series Clustering (FTSC) is an *unsurpervised* learning algorithm for *time series* data.
+Functional Time Series Clustering (*FTSC*) is an nonparametric clustering algorithm for time series data.
 Unlike kmeans, PCA and many other clustering algorithms, FTSC could handle the data with *missing values* in a most natural way.

-In real-world data set, missing values are inevitable and also imply important information.
-Traditional way to handle missing values like data imputation will sometimes destroy the information conveyed by missing values.

-In the case of missing data, FTSC outperforms the traditional workflow, like imputing-data-first-then-using-kmeans.
+Besides,  *FTSC* is very flexible and works well even when groups in dataset have heterogeneous structure as *FTSC* takes into consideration the with-in group variability.

-This is a summer research project I worked on at the biostatistics department in Perelman school of medicine, University of Pennsylvania.
+This is a summer research project I participate in at Department of Biostatistics, Epidemiology and Informatics in Perelman school of medicine, University of Pennsylvania.

 I am very fortunate to be co-advised by Prof. [J. Richard Landis](https://scholar.google.com/citations?user=WDSnxagAAAAJ&hl=en) and Prof. [Wensheng Guo](https://scholar.google.com/citations?user=WYCrBGUAAAAJ&hl=en).
-Without their detailed guidance and caring support, I cannot finish the whole project.
+Without their detailed guidance and caring support, I wouldn't have finished the whole project.

 # Demo